ashleyjuneahn/hate-crime-analysis/README.md

 ## Conclusion

-The data shows that the year 2020, along with a global pandemic, ushered in a wave of xenophobic, anti-Asian sentiment that resulted in a rise in anti-Asian violence.
+The data shows that the year 2020, when the world was hit by a global pandemic, ushered in a wave of xenophobic, anti-Asian sentiment that resulted in a rise in anti-Asian violence.
 Other datasets show alarming numbers for 2021 as well, indicating the need for greater action to combat the rise of anti-Asian violence.